Stock Market Asset Management Philosophy

-Other so-called advisors may try and sell you on their ability to predict the market.
-We’re going to stick to time-tested methods.
+Other advisors may try and sell you on their ability to predict the market.
+We'll stick to time-tested methods.

 Let's start with the basics, a little history on how our financial markets have performed over the past century.¹ Since 1928, the average annual return of large US Company Stocks has been a little better than 9.5%.
 Over that same time frame, the return of safe, short-term (3 month) US Treasury Bills has been about 3.4%.